 Companies are replacing space-hogging conveyor systems with AMRs to take advantage of as much vertical space as possible.
 Robots also allow for tighter packing of inventory (narrower aisles and more stacking) since they’re stronger and more nimble than humans.

-If you’re in the market for a new way to cut costs, Automate is the best place to explore the latest and greatest automation breakthroughs for businesses big and small.
-Register for free and join us May 6-9, 2024, in Chicago, Illinois.
+If you’re in the market for a new way to keep up with demand surges, Automate is the best place to explore the latest and greatest automation breakthroughs for businesses big and small.
+Register for free today!

 « View All Blogs